ealeksandrov/EAIntroView/README.md

 ```

 ###Storyboard/IB
 Since 1.3.0 EAIntroView supports init from IB.
+Since 2.0.0 EAIntroPage supports it too.

 1. Drop UIView to your IB document.
 2. Set its class to `EAIntroView`.
 3. Create `IBOutlet` property in your view controller: `@property(nonatomic,weak) IBOutlet EAIntroView *introView;`.
 4. Connect `IBOutlet` with `EAIntroView` in IB.
+5. Build array of pages (you can use `pageWithCustomViewFromNibNamed:` here with separate nibs for each page).
-5. Build array of pages and pass it to `EAIntroView` property in `setPages:`.
+6. Pass pages array to `EAIntroView` property in `setPages:`.